kelu124/echomods/include/ppt_CLA.md

 ## Simpler?

 Most projects use the same time-honored and successful mechanism used throughout the 35 year history of the Free Software community:  submissions using the normal means to contribute to the project — such as patches to the mailing list or pull and merge requests — indicate the contributors' assent for inclusion of that Contribution in the canonical version under the project's license.

+## Copyright transfer necessary?

+_No_.
+A license to _to make, use, sell, offer for sale, import and otherwise run, modify and propagate the contribution_ is enough to grant the recipients the essentials rights to use the contribution.

 ## What link with echOpen's license